qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* It is an ironic habit of human beings to run faster when we have lost our way - Rollo May
 * Either move or be moved - Ezra Pound
 * Fear is the mother of foresight - Thomas Hardy
 * We are all gifted.
 That is our inheritance - Ethel Waters